Thoughtful-Automation/.github/profile/README.md

 > 🏆️ Our mission is to empower businesses of all sizes to free their workforce

-Thoughtful creates, monitors, and trains intelligent digital workers on our Digital Workforce Management platform, Empower.
+Thoughtful creates, monitors, and trains AI workers on our AI Workforce Management platform, Empower.

 ###  How can we help?